Affordable Housing Campaign

-- They can develop a comprehensive long-term social and affordable housing plan with targets and timelines - to ensure governments are publicly accountable for promises and we can track progress.
+- Develop a comprehensive long-term social and affordable housing plan with targets and timelines - to ensure governments are publicly accountable for promises and we can track progress.

-- They can move to end "no cause evictions" in legislation which leave low-income renters unnecessarily vulnerable.
+- Move to end "no cause evictions" in legislation which leave low-income renters unnecessarily vulnerable.
 We're part of an alliance campaigning for this: Make Renting Fair

 Background on these actions, and why we recommend them, can be found under About the issue - and more in Resources below.